Thames Television: ABC and Rediffusion become Thames

 The outcome proposed by the ITA was a "shotgun marriage" between ABC and Rediffusion.
 "The combination of these two companies," announced ITA Chairman Lord Hill, "seemed to the Authority to offer the possibility of a programme company of real excellence."
 The resultant company was awarded the contract to serve London on weekdays.

 Control of the new company would be given to ABC, a move unpopular with Rediffusion.
 Questioning the ITA's decision, Rediffusion attempted to slow down the merger: only the threat of giving the licence solely to ABC made it relent.
 To assist Rediffusion financially, the ITA insisted that the new company have two sets of shares: voting shares which would allow ABC to have control (with 51%) and 'B' shares which were to be split equally between the two, thus sharing profits fairly.

 The structure of the new company was also a problem.
-A merger between the two existing contract holders A.B.C.
-Television Limited and Rediffusion Television Limited was impossible, owing to internal politics, as was a merger between their respective parent companies Associated British Picture Corporation and British Electric Traction.
+A merger between the two existing contract holders ABC Television Limited and Rediffusion Television Limited was impossible, owing to internal politics, as was a merger between their respective parent companies Associated British Picture Corporation and British Electric Traction.
 The answer was found to be a new holding company, Thames Television (Holdings) Ltd. ABC's parent, the Associated British Picture Corporation was taken over by EMI in 1969, and in 1979 became part of Thorn EMI.

 The ITA ordered ABC's managing director Howard Thomas and its director of programmes Brian Tesler to be appointed in similar capacities at the new station, the only individuals named or specified in all 15 franchise awards.
 ABC had majority control of the new company and the make-up of its board predominantly (and eventually fully) came from ABC.
 The use of ABC's old studios at Teddington meant the workforce was predominantly ex-ABC, although those at Kingsway were ex-Rediffusion.

 After some discussion as to the name of the new company—some directors favoured ABC London, while others suggested Tower Television to reflect the Post Office Tower and the Tower of London—it was named Thames Television, after the River Thames.
 This name had been previously considered and rejected by London Weekend Television.

-On 30 July 1968 Thames began broadcasting to London.
+On 30 July 1968, Thames began broadcasting to London.
 The opening week was disrupted by sporadic strike action; the following week, the action had spread to all of ITV and resulted in the creation of a management-run ITV Emergency National Service for some two weeks.

 Each week Thames broadcast from the start of transmissions on Monday until its handover to London Weekend Television at 19:00 on Friday.
 (From 1982, the handover time was 17:15.)